眾生無邊誓願度

 What Are Habitual Obstructions and Afflictive Habitual Tendencies?

 Ordinary beings, however, fully manifest their afflictions.
-This manifests concretely as actions driven by greed, actions driven by hatred, actions driven by delusion, which are the direct expression and outflow of the afflictive nature of greed, hatred, and delusion within the mind.
-Habitual tendencies are like a vehicle continuing to move forward for a distance due to inertia after braking—it does not stop immediately.
-However, this force is relatively small.
-This "distance" represents the cultivation process from the first-ground bodhisattva to the eighth-ground bodhisattva.
-Before the first ground, it is the manifestation of afflictions; the afflictions are not yet fully severed.
-Before the third fruit (anāgāmin), before attaining the first dhyāna absorption, the afflictions of greed, hatred, and delusion are merely suppressed, not severed at all.
-Only after the first dhyāna does one gradually begin to sever afflictions.
+This is concretely expressed through actions driven by greed, actions driven by hatred, and actions driven by delusion, which directly embody and reveal the afflictive nature of greed, hatred, and delusion within the mind.
+Habitual tendencies are like a car continuing forward for a distance due to inertia after braking; it does not stop immediately, though this force is relatively weak.
+This "distance" represents the cultivation process from the First Ground Bodhisattva to the Eighth Ground Bodhisattva.
+Before reaching the First Ground, afflictions remain manifest and are not fully severed.
+Prior to the third fruition, without attaining the first dhyāna absorption, afflictions like greed, hatred, and delusion are merely suppressed—not eradicated at all.
+Only after attaining the first dhyāna does one gradually begin to sever afflictions.

 ——Master Sheng-Ru's Teachings